1. The Parents

 3. The Kids

 The ages of legally available children range from 2 to 16.
 Families may state a gender preference when submitting their home study.
 Because most prospective parents express a preference for a girl, families who are open to a boy will usually be matched faster.
 Sibling groups are also available.
 The children are typically of African descent.
+In 2021, almost 43% of the children adopted were boys, and approximately 56% were girls.

 4. The Process

 Be prepared that the process to adopt from Haiti is a lengthy one.
-Once you have chosen your accredited adoption provider and completed your home study, your dossier gets submitted for approval to IBESR, which approves families to adopt and matches families to children.
+Once you have chosen your accredited adoption provider and completed your home study, your dossier gets submitted to IBESR, which approves families to adopt and matches families to children.

-Once you receive approval and then a referral for a specific child, you will receive a file of information via your agency on the child.
+Once you receive approval and a referral for a specific child, you will receive a file of information via your agency on the child.
 You have two weeks to make an informed decision about accepting the referral.
 Upon acceptance, travel arrangements are made for your first trip, focused on bonding with the child whose referral you have accepted.

 5. The Travel